wagfim/CopyStack/README.md

 # CopyStack
-Copy a stack without destroying the original, uses recursion
+Copy a stack without destroying the original, using recursion